sbma44/mqtt_logger/DOCKER.md

 | `ALERT_FREE_SPACE_MB` | Free space threshold (MB) | `""` (disabled) | `2000` (2GB) |
 | `ALERT_COOLDOWN_HOURS` | Hours between alerts | `24` | `12` or `48` |

+**Startup Notification:** When `ALERT_EMAIL_TO` is configured, a success email is automatically sent when the container starts, confirming configuration and connectivity.

 ### System Configuration

 | Variable | Description | Default | Example |